restarian/brace_document/README.md

 **License: MIT**

 **Bonuses:**
+* Tested in Ubuntu 16.04 and Windows 10
+* Integrates git repository information
+* Script runs as a command from anywhere on the system or locally as a nodejs script
+* Document pages are valid markdown documents before and after mutation
+* Script is idempotent while maintaining individual changes to pages.
-* Branch specific urls so that branches maintain unique docs
+* Branch specific urls so branches maintain own unique documentation commits
-* well commented, professional code
+* Well commented, professional code

 **Caveats:**
   * Only works with git based projects

 This module provides an idempotent script/shell command that injects navigation list syntax into markdown pages.
 The pages are collected from a directory in the git project and link urls are created which reference them.